usepine/liebling-multilang/README.md

 ### Set up routes and redirects

+*You can use the included redirects.json and routes.yaml sample files*

 You need to set up custom collection routes, which filter on the language tag (e.g. `hash-en` or `hash-fr` etc.)